FAQ re: Southwest Airlines Policy Changes

 In an email to customers on July 25, 2024 Silke Koehnecke, Managing Director Specialty Sales Southwest says, “Our data shows that more than 80 percent of our current Customers prefer a seat assignment, and 86 percent of non-Customers also prefer a seat assignment.
 Additionally, many Customers who elected to stop flying Southwest and fly another airline cite open seating as the reason.”
 Our concern is that Customers of Size and disabled flyers may be part of the 20% who didn’t want this change, and our communities’ reasons go beyond personal preference.
 While the decision to change procedures is a done deal, we want to ensure that Southwest hears our needs as they “work through these changes.”

-How does the Southwest Customer of Size Policy work now?
+How has the Southwest Customer of Size Policy changed?

 Until the spring of 2025, Southwest provided two methods for Customers of Size to arrange a second seat at no (permanent) additional cost: 1) Purchase a second seat in advance online or by phone, and then request a refund at the end of the flight OR 2) arrive at the airport and request a Customer of Size seat.
 Customers of Size who had not bought a seat in advance for any reason could still request one at the airport.
 If the flight was sold out or oversold, customer service agents were authorized to offer incentives to any customer(s) on the plane to take another flight in order to accommodate a Customer of Size.

-Southwest should be improving inclusion, not backpedaling on it.
+Southwest should have improved inclusion, not backpedaled on it.

 Yes, most airlines have assigned seating.
-But, unfortunately, most airlines are less friendly and accessible to Customers of Size than Southwest is today.
-Arranging for a second seat on many airlines is incredibly inconvenient, and lack of availability of seats that are next to each other can mean that Customers of Size simply can’t book certain flights because all adjoining seats are already booked.
+But, unfortunately, most airlines are less friendly and accessible to Customers of Size than Southwest used to be.
+Arranging for a second seat on many airlines, now including Southwest, is incredibly inconvenient, and lack of availability of seats that are next to each other can mean that Customers of Size simply can’t book certain flights because all adjoining seats are already booked.
 Even when customer service wants to be helpful, airline policies and procedures are often unclear.
-Plus, Southwest is one of only two U.S. airlines with any kind of no-cost or reimbursable option built into their procedures.
-(Alaska is the other, but they only reimburse if the flight was not sold out.)
-This means that passengers who need a second seat but cannot afford to purchase a second seat in advance have no options other than Southwest.
-Now, that option even on Southwest has become more limited and more unpredictable.
+Plus, Alaska Airlines and Southwest are the only two U.S. airlines with any kind of reimbursable option built into their procedures.
+This means that passengers who need a second seat but cannot afford to purchase a second seat in advance no longer have any option to fly within the United States.

-Southwest needs to work with fat and disabled communities to ensure that assigning seats does not result in a loss of what works better on Southwest than it does on other airlines.
+Southwest should have worked with fat and disabled communities to ensure that assigning seats didn’t result in a loss of what worked better on Southwest than it did on other airlines.

 Why should fat passengers get a second seat free of charge?